Joint Embedding of Graphs: Joint Embedding

-In this case, when updating $\bLambda$ as in equation \eqref{eq:4}, the algorithm should average $\bLambda_{y_i k}$ within the same class. \\ \textbf{Variation 3.} In some applications, we may require all $\bLambda_{ik}$ to be greater than $0$, as in non-negative matrix factorization.
+In this case, when updating $\bLambda$ as in equation \eqref{eq:4}, the algorithm should average $\bLambda_{y k}$ within the same class, that is \\ \textbf{Variation 3.} In some applications, we may require all $\bLambda_{ik}$ to be greater than $0$, as in non-negative matrix factorization.
 One advantage of this constraint is that graph $G_i$ may be automatically clustered based on the largest entry of $\hat{\lambda}_{i}$.
 In this case, the optimization problem is

 To guarantee nonnegativity, the algorithm should use nonnegative least squares in updating $\bLambda$ \cite{kim2008nonnegative}.
-Furthermore, a constrain on the number of non-zero elements in $i$th row of $\bLambda$ can be added as in K-SVD \cite{aharon2006rm}, and a basis pursuit algorithm should be used to update $\bLambda$ \cite{chen2001atomic, tropp2007signal}.
-Next, we discuss some theoretical properties of the joint embedding when treated as a parameter estimation procedure for the MREG model.
+Furthermore, a constraint on the number of non-zero elements in $i$th row of $\bLambda$ can be added as in K-SVD \cite{aharon2006rm}, and a basis pursuit algorithm could be used to update $\bLambda$ \cite{chen2001atomic, tropp2007signal}.
+Next, we discuss some theoretical properties of the MREG model and joint embedding when treated as a parameter estimation procedure for the model.